 Whether you’re looking for a solar well pump for a deep well or to pump water from a shallow well, lake, or reservoir, you need to consider more than just the price.

-The maximum flow rate of the pump is crucial, especially if this is your only source of water.
+The maximum flow rate of the pump is crucial, especially if this is your only water source.

-The number of panels you’ll need to operate the pump will also have a big impact on your costs, as will the depth of the water you’re trying to access.
+The number of panels you’ll need to operate the pump will also significantly impact your costs, as will the depth of the water you’re trying to access.

 What Kind of Solar Pump is Best For a Shallow Well?

 It seems almost impossible to find a solar-powered surface pump, so even if your well is only 25′ deep if you want to use renewable energy, you’ll probably have to invest in one of these submersible pumps, even though their capabilities make them somewhat excessive.

 How Deep Can A Solar Pump Work?